 Level of screening: Screened topsoil has been sieved to remove larger lumps of soil, roots, stones and other debris according to size.
 For most purposes, screened topsoil is a good choice as it gives you a reliable consistency.
 Topsoil screened to a smaller size will have a finer texture.
 This is useful for turf dressing, for example, where a sandier mix will improve aeration and help you achieve an even surface.

 How much topsoil you need: Work out early on how much soil you need so you can decide the most convenient and economical way to order.
 Whether you’re filling a few pots or re-landscaping a lawn, Kebur supplies a good range of topsoil and compost.
 These start with poly bags of 25kg right up to loose lorry loads of 9.5 tonnes.

 When do I need to use compost?

 Compost is organic matter that has been decomposed.
 It is useful for getting nutrients into your topsoil and improving the soil structure so there are plenty of gaps for air and water.
 These gaps are essential to plant growth.
 You can dig compost into garden beds, raised beds, planters and planting holes or use it as a medium for growing seeds.

 What is mulch and when to use it?

 Mulch is a layer of organic matter that sits on the top of topsoil and gradually breaks down over time.
 Mulch slowly releases nutrients and is great for spreading around your plants to protect them from drought and cold and to prevent weeds.

-Kebur supplies woodland mulch which is a mixture of branches, twigs and bark.
-This is ideal for putting on top of beds and borders to protect plants.
+Kebur supplies a range of mulches including Woodland Mulch, a mixture of branches, twigs and bark, and mineralised straw.
+These are ideal for putting on top of beds and borders to protect plants.

 Contact us for more help on choosing the right soil or compost for your garden.